pavithra19/DataEngineeringProject/README.md

 # Azure Data Engineering Project

 ## Introduction
-This project demonstrates various data engineering practices using Azure services.
+This project demonstrates various data transformations using Azure services.
 The main objective is to showcase how to build a scalable and efficient data pipeline using Azure Data Factory, Azure Databricks, and Azure Synapse Analytics.
+This has two logical app built and also all the activities in Azure Data Factory is implemented.
 The motivation behind this project is to provide a comprehensive guide for data engineers to leverage Azure's capabilities for data processing and analytics.

 ## Getting Started